RUFUS H. NIMS, AIA (1913-2005)

 Nims graduated from NC State in 1934 with a degree in Architectural Engineering.
 After graduating he sought adventure aboard a freighter ship as a merchant seaman.
 He returned to Raleigh to work with Thomas Cooper.
 There he designed his own house in Raleigh, below.
 Nims moved to Miami in 1943, started his firm in 1945, and lived there the rest of his life.
 He is best known for designing the Howard Johnson motel template from which many were built.

 Nims was one of a handful of architects who defined the modern tropical house following World War II before central air-conditioning.
 Throughout his career, Nims received more than 18 national and international awards for architecture including the AIA Florida Silver Medal.
 Nims' work, especially houses in Florida and the Caribbean, is archived at the University of Florida.
-Many thanks to researcher Catherine Westergaard Cramer.
+Many thanks to Nims researchers Catherine Westergaard Cramer and Carie Chesarino.

 1938 - The Rufus Nims House, 1506 Canterbury Road, Raleigh NC.
 Sold in 1942 to Ronie Sheffield.
 Sold in 1981 to Paul and Judy Swenson who still owned it as of 2012.